-3. In order to have a Kosher product you need to have Kosher ingredients.
-These ingredients and their suppliers must be stable.
-While Kosher certification organizations do not restrict companies to a specific supplier of an ingredient they do insist that any new supplier where the ingredient indicates it be pre-approved by the Kosher certification organization.
-If a company needs to retain the right, on certain ingredients that require a Kosher certificate, to have a free hand at sourcing without pre-approval from the agency this will be an issue blocking the Kosher certification.
+2. In order to have a kosher product you need to have kosher ingredients.
+These ingredients and their suppliers must also be stable.
+While kosher certification organizations do not restrict companies to a specific supplier of an ingredient, they do insist that any new supplier needs to be pre-approved by the kosher certification organization.
+If a company needs to retain the right to have a free hand at sourcing ingredients without pre-approval from the agency, this can, depending on what these ingredients are, be an issue that blocks kosher certification from being viable.

-4. If a company has its own facility and this facility is dedicated to Kosher certified products exclusively this is the simplest situation to establish a Kosher certification program.
-This is because if the company controls the ingredients and equipment than 9 times out of 10 a Kosher program is viable.
-When companies share a facility, produce Kosher and Non-Kosher in the same facility or use a Contract Manufacturer that produces Non-Kosher while it may not be impossible to Kosher certify the company it at times is.
-Either because the Kosher certification organization deems it a high risk situation and won’t get involved to begin with or the cost of full time supervision of production that avoids such risk may be cost prohibitive.
-It is necessary to point out that there are facilities that produce Kosher and Non-Kosher on the very same equipment let alone within the same facility that are Kosher certified and find it affordable and worthwhile.
-It all depends on the specifics of the company and it would be wise to discuss your situation with us.
+3. The easiest way to establish a kosher certification program is if a company has its own facility that is exclusively dedicated to kosher certified products.
+If a company controls the ingredients and equipment, then a kosher program is viable so long as these conform to Kosher certification requirements.
+When companies share a facility, produce kosher and non-kosher in the same facility, or use a Contract Manufacturer that produces non-kosher, it may be impossible to provide kosher certification under these circumstances.
+A kosher certification organization may deem this a high risk situation and won’t get involved or the company will nix the idea due to the cost of full-time supervision of production which can at times be required.
+With that said, it is necessary to point out that there are facilities that produce kosher and non-kosher on the same equipment and within the same facility that are kosher certified and find it worthwhile and fiscally viable.
+These factors depend on the specifics of the company.
+Before coming to any conclusions, the best course of action is to discuss the specifics of your situation with us.

-6. Companies that provide Contract Manufacturing services to other agencies may be averse to the Kosher certification requirements that supervising their facilities entail.
-The simplest situation is where the Contract Manufacturer commits to being a fully Kosher facility.
-Where this is not the case depending on what is being made and how its being made this may require the frequent Kosherization of equipment and more frequent inspections which involve additional costs.
-While there are countless numbers of companies that engage Kosher certification agencies under such circumstances there are many others who don’t deem it worthwhile.
+5. Companies that provide Contract Manufacturing services to numerous companies may be averse to some kosher certification requirements.
+When working with companies that provide Contract Manufacturer services, the simplest situation is where the Contract Manufacturer commits to being a fully kosher facility.
+When this is not an option in the kosher certification process, keeping certification may require the frequent kosherization of equipment and more frequent inspections.
+This will involve additional costs.
+While there are countless numbers of companies that engage kosher certification agencies under these circumstances, there are many others that don’t deem these certification costs worthwhile.

-7. Some companies understandably are committed to a certain ingredient: wine, vinegar, cheese or flavorings being common examples that are either not available as Kosher or do not have the same quality, taste or pricing that makes a switch viable.
-In these situations Kosher certification does not usually get off the ground.
+6. Some companies are committed to a very specific and exact ingredient.
+For example: wine, vinegar, cheese, or flavorings that are not available as kosher or do not offer kosher options that have the same quality, taste, or pricing, this will make kosher certification not possible.

-11. There is a wide range of standards and competency ratings among Kosher certification organizations.
-Consequently, there are some Kosher certification organizations or individual rabbis whose Letters of Kosher Certification for a given ingredient or product will not be accepted by other Kosher certification organizations.
-If a company is sourcing an ingredient that is deemed to require a reliable Kosher certification and if the ingredient or product is under the Kosher certification of an agency that does not enjoy broad acceptance and a substitute ingredient or supplier is not available than this can be an issue in moving forward.
+10. There are a wide range of standards and competency ratings among kosher certification organizations which should be noted is a self- regulated industry.
+Consequently, there are some kosher certification organizations or individual rabbis whose Letters of Kosher Certification for an ingredient or product will not be accepted by other kosher certification organizations.
+If a company is sourcing an ingredient that requires a reliable kosher certification, or if the ingredient or product is under the kosher certification of an agency that isn’t broadly accepted, or a substitute ingredient or supplier is not available; these factors can cause issues when trying to move forward with certification.

-12. While one might assume that being Jewish is a plus in Kosher certification in fact it presents some unique obstacles.
-The main issue for most Kosher certification agencies relates to the Passover holiday.
-A Jew, defined as someone born of a Jewish mother or who has converted to Judaism via an Orthodox rabbinic court regardless of their personal religious affiliation or beliefs is by Kosher law restricted from owning products or derivatives that originate from: Wheat, Barley, Oats, Spelt or Rye during the Passover holiday which is a 8 day period during the Spring season.
-Often it is required that companies who are wholly Jewish owned not produce grain based or derived products during the Passover holiday.
-Companies not willing to respect this requirement will generally not proceed with Kosher certification.
-There are alternatives where there is a Non-Jewish partner and possible other solutions as well but in general this can be an issue that one should be aware of.
-It is important to not assume that this is a complete deal breaker as there are hundreds of companies who have this issue and find ways of successfully resolving them and are Kosher certified by reliable Kosher certification agencies.
+11. Some people assume that being Jewish provides an edge in the kosher certification process.
+In fact, this may present some unique obstacles.
+The main issue for most kosher certification agencies relates to the Passover holiday.
+A Jew is defined as someone born of a Jewish mother or a person who has converted to Judaism via an Orthodox rabbinic court.
+They are restricted from owning products or derivatives that originate from wheat, barley, oats, spelt, or rye by kosher law.
+This restriction takes place during the Passover holiday, which is an 8-day period during the spring season.
+It is also a common requirement that companies that are wholly Jewish-owned not produce grain-based or derived products during the Passover holiday.
+In most cases, companies that don’t respect this requirement will not proceed with kosher certification.
+However, there are some alternatives, such as having a non-Jewish partner, and other possible solutions.
+In general, this can still be an issue that one should be aware of.
+With that said, nothing is that black and white and there are hundreds of companies who have faced these issues and found ways of successfully resolving them to become kosher certified by a reliable agency.

-13. Meat whether from a Land animal or Fowl as well as Fish is a highly sensitive ingredient in Kosher law and usually requires Full Time-rabbinic supervision during production where it is employed.
-This can be cost prohibitive for most companies.
+12. Meat, whether from a land animal, fowl, or fish, is a highly sensitive ingredient in kosher law.
+This ingredient often requires full- time rabbinic supervision during production and where it is employed.
+Due to the extra supervision, getting kosher certification for meat may be cost prohibitive for some companies.